delta-incubator/delta-kernel-rs/.github/pull_request_template.md

 ### Why are the changes needed?
 <!--
 Please clarify why the changes are needed.
-For instance,
+If this is already explained clearly in an issue, then this section is not needed.
   1. If you propose a new API or feature, clarify the use case for a new API or feature.
   2. If you fix a bug, you can clarify why it is a bug.
 -->